 Enter your filing status, income, deductions and credits and we will estimate your total taxes.
 Based on your projected tax withholding for the year, we can also estimate your tax refund or amount you may owe the IRS in April.
 This calculator is for filing your 2017 taxes by April 15, 2018.
-We also offer a calculator for tax year 2018.
+We also offer calculators for the 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, & 2020 tax years.
 Please use our current 1040 calculator to see what you will owe next April.

 Get out your pencils and your tax forms and sit down to look them over and you are bound to become perplexed.
 The average person has to wonder who could have come up with this maze of information.
 It is all so confusing and time consuming.
 There is more than one reason after all why so many people hate to sit down and do their taxes.
 Actually paying the taxes is just part of what is so frustrating.